zakgrin/Deploy_ML_Model/README.md

 # Deploy a ML Model

 ## Introduction
-This project is an example for deploying ML models in Python3 with Docker containers including unit testing.
+This project is an example for deploying ML models using `Python 3` with Docker containers and unit testing.
 This README explains the project with a tutorial that should help the reader to learn how to deploy ML models in the cloud.
 This project was developed in `Python 3.6.8` using PyCharm.

 To deploy a ML model we essentially need two components: a trained ML model and an API to communicate with this model.
 These two components can then be containerized in a docker container and later deployed in the cloud.
 Therefore, the process of deploying a ML model can be explained in these 4 steps:
 1. Developing a ML Model.